🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 3.2.1 Principles of Aluminum Anodizing

-Anodizing is a process of electrochemically oxidizing a metal surface to form an oxide film.
-Aluminum anodizing (anodization) is a representative example.
+Anodizing is a process that electrochemically oxidizes a metal surface to form an oxide film.
+Anodized aluminum (alumite) treatment is the classic example.

-1. Immerse aluminum as anode and platinum as cathode in an electrolyte (sulfuric acid, oxalic acid, etc.)
+1. Immerse aluminum as the anode and platinum (or similar) as the cathode in an electrolyte (sulfuric acid, oxalic acid, etc.)

-2. Apply DC voltage to grow Al₂O₃ film on Al surface
+2. Applying a DC voltage grows an Al₂O₃ film on the Al surface

-3. Film has porous structure (barrier layer + porous layer)
+3. The film has a porous structure (barrier layer + porous layer)

-For sulfuric acid baths, the barrier layer thickness is approximately proportional to the applied voltage (empirical rule):
+For a sulfuric acid bath, the barrier layer thickness is approximately proportional to the applied voltage (empirical rule):

 $$ d_{\text{barrier}} \approx 1.4 \, [\text{nm/V}] \times V $$

-The total film thickness (barrier layer + porous layer) depends on plating time and current density.
+The total film thickness (barrier layer + porous layer) depends on the treatment time and current density.

-Code Example 3.3: Anodizing Film Thickness vs Voltage Relationship
+Code Example 3.3: Anodic Oxide Thickness vs Voltage

 import numpy as np